sean-smith/scale-out-computing-on-aws/README.md

-# Scale Out Computing on AWS (Scale-Out Computing on AWS)
+# Scale-Out Computing on AWS

 ## :wrench: How to install Scale-Out Computing on AWS
 ### 1) 1-Click installer

 Visit [https://aws.amazon.com/solutions/scale-out-computing-on-aws](https://aws.amazon.com/solutions/scale-out-computing-on-aws)

 :rotating_light: 1-Click installer is only great for PoC or demos.
-For production workload, it's recommended you go with option 2 instead.
+For production workload, it's recommended to go with option 2 instead.

 ### 2) Build and install Scale-Out Computing on AWS on your own AWS account